Accreditation

 Accreditation Statements

-The Society for Healthcare Epidemiology of America designates this live course for a maximum 75.75 AMA PRA Category 1 Credits™.
+The Society for Healthcare Epidemiology of America designates this other activity (live course and internet enduring material activity) for a maximum 58.25 AMA PRA Category 1 Credits™.
+The SHEA Spring sessions are designated for 55.25 credit hours and each premeeting workshop is an additional 3.0.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 All CME-accredited sessions are also available for attendees to earn the American Board of Internal Medicine’s Maintenance of Certification (MOC) points.

 Post-Conference Session Recordings